lxriscute0501/SUSTech-Notes-of-CS/README.md

 ## Introduction

 Because the contributor, lxr, major in **Mathematics**, it's impossible for me to study all the required courses of Computer Science major.
 However, I will do my best to make this repository more complete.
-If you have any course meterials which is not included here, you can just send me an email via `lixuanran798@gmail.com` or  `12312110@mail.sustech.edu.cn` directly.
+If you have any course meterials which is not included here, you can just send me an email via `lixuanran798@gmail.com` directly.
 Much appreciation for any contribution!

 ## Course List